fe-sak/repo-provas-api/README.md

 $ npm run test
 ```

-You chould see something like this:
+You should see the following:
 ```
 ➜  repo-provas-api git:(tests) ✗ npm run test